remitano/janus-plus-oss/README.md

 ## tmate and Mac OSX clipboard

-It is known that tmate (and earlier version of tmux) can run into issue with clipboard on Mac OSX.
-To get this solved:
-1. `brew install reattach-to-user-namespace`
-2. Make your own .tmux.local with this:
+If you're using bash instead of zsh, add this to your .tmux.local
 ```
-set-option -g default-command "reattach-to-user-namespace -l zsh"
+set-option -g default-command "reattach-to-user-namespace -l bash"
 ```
-(The reason that the configuration is not included in the default configuration because it is needed on MacOSX only, and not all developers use zsh)

 Read more about clipboard issue here: https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard